 Say bye-bye to surprise electricity bills

-In Texas, you have the power to choose an electricity plan that fits your lifestyle and a rate that fits your budget.
+In Texas, you can choose an electricity plan that fits your lifestyle and a rate that fits your budget.

-Here you will learn why your bill spiked, how you can get it back under control, and how to save on your bill month after month without any surprises.
+Learn why your bill spiked, how to get it back under control, and how to save on it month after month without surprises.

 You can do it with ComparePower in minutes.
-We make switching to savings easy for millions of Texans just like you every single year.
+We make switching to savings easy for millions of Texans like you every year.

-The average retail price of electricity in Texas was 11.71 cents per kWh in 2020 according to the U.S. Energy Information Administration.
+The average retail price for residential electricity in Texas is 14.46 ¢/kWh per kilowatt-hour (kWh), according to the U.S. Energy Information Administration.

 Find the average price you paid on your electricity bill.
 You are paying more than the average Texan if it is higher than 14.46 ¢/kWh per kilowatt-hour.

 You may be paying more than necessary because the plan you picked is not ideal for your home’s usage.

-Even if you are paying under the Texas average rate you may still be leaving money on the table.
+Even if you are paying the Texas average rate, you may still be leaving money on the table.